NorskRegnesentral/skchange/docs/source/user_guide/index.rst

 ==========
 User guide
 ==========
-Welcome to the user guide of ``skchange``.
+Welcome to the user guide of Skchange.
 This guide provides a high-level overview of the library, its design and core concepts.
 It also aims to give a wide range of usage examples.